imdwpeng/ssh2-sftp/README.md

 ### Methods

-* **upload**(< Object > options,< Function > callback) - expand the `options.source` paths using the glob module,upload all found files and directories to the specified `options.remotePath`,and passing the callback which should be executed after the client has be uploaded. `options` can have the following properties:
+* **upload**(< Object > options,< Function > callback) - expand the `options.source` paths using the glob module, upload all found files and directories to the specified `options.remotePath`, and passing the callback which should be executed after the client has be uploaded.
+`options` can have the following properties:
     * **source** - string - the `source` which should to be uploaded.
     * **localPath** - string - the local directory which should to be uploaded.
     * **remotePath** - string - the remote sftp directory which should to be received.